FormidableLabs/builder/README.md

 * Dependencies and dev dependencies to build, test, etc.
 * Configuration files for all `script` tasks.

-In most cases, you won't need to override anything.
-But, if you do, pick the most granular `scripts` command in the archetype you need to override and define _just that_ in your project's `package.json` `script` section.
-Copy any configuration files that you need to tweak and re-define the command.

 ### Task Resolution

 The easiest bet is to just have _one_ archetype per project.
 But, multiple are